-- e.
-Each faculty member applying for tenure shall submit a professional portfolio consistent with the format contained within "The Professional Portfolio: Tenure and Promotion Review" in Appendix C and available online, in college offices, and on the Faculty Council website.
-The definition of scholarship and performance criteria applicable to all University faculty considered for tenure are the same as for promotion (refer to Section 3.3.3).
-Examples for these categories are provided in the professional portfolio.
-Examples of acceptable scholarly activities within the individual academic units are available at department and college offices. - f.
-When a faculty member is to be considered for tenure, the department chair shall call a meeting of the tenured members of the department will be called for a discussion of the case.
-In the event that the department chair is applying for tenure, the senior, tenured faculty member in the department will be asked to serve as the chair of the tenure committee and forward the recommendation to the dean.
-If the number of tenured faculty members in a department is fewer than five (5), the actual tenured members in that department, plus additional tenured faculty members appointed by the chief academic officer or his or her designee to form a group of at least five (5) tenured faculty members, shall act as an ad hoc committee for tenure recommendation.
-In some areas, a candidate's NSU colleagues are well qualified to provide the requisite objective review.
-In other instances, colleagues or community partners outside the university may be needed to provide additional expertise not available within the NSU community.
-The candidate, department chair or dean may request approval to solicit additional external evaluators to provide local, regional, national, and/or international perspectives on a candidate's achievements and activities.
-Such a request shall be directed to the Provost/Vice President for Academic Affairs and shall document (1) the special circumstances which necessitate an outside reviewer, and (2) the nature of the materials needing the evaluation of an external reviewer.
-The request must be approved by the Provost/Vice President for Academic Affairs with concurrence of the faculty member.
-In such cases, the candidate may be asked to submit the names of potential external evaluators to the department chair or dean.
-In accordance with these guidelines, the department chair or dean is responsible for soliciting letters of evaluation from appropriate colleagues or community partners in a timely manner.
-An external evaluator shall be asked to evaluate the quality and significance of a candidate's achievements only in those scholarship areas where s/he has first-hand knowledge of the candidate's scholarly work.
-External evaluators shall not be asked to conduct evaluations of the candidate's full portfolio. - g.
-No less than one week prior to the first tenure committee meeting date, the department chair notifies the committee of the meeting day, date, and time of the first meeting, to be scheduled in October.
-This official notice will contain the names of the candidates for tenure.
-At the first committee meeting, the department chair shall explain tenure policies and procedures, review the performance of each candidate for tenure, and provide a copy of each candidate's tenure professional portfolio to the assembled committee (tenured faculty). - h.
-Based on data provided in the professional portfolio; by the department head, alumni, current students, and non-tenured colleagues; and from personal observation of the candidate's performance in relevant areas (see 3.4.1), the tenured faculty will review and evaluate each tenure candidate.
-The results of the review shall be a written recommendation that summarizes strengths and areas needing development, gives ratings of activity in all areas, and makes a formal recommendation regarding tenure.
-If the applicant is being considered for promotion at the same time, the recommendation document may address both situations.
-The format and process for the report shall follow that outlined for the promotion report.
-(See 3.3.3.d) - i.
-At a second meeting, held on or before October 31, the committee for tenure recommendation shall reconvene.
-The faculty member's contributions to the mission of the university shall be reviewed and evaluated by the tenured members of his or her department (who shall constitute the committee for tenure recommendation).
+- O No less than one week prior to the first meeting of the tenured faculty in the department (the tenure committee), the department chair notifies the committee of the meeting day, date, and time of the first meeting, to be scheduled in October.
+This official notice will contain the names of the candidates for tenure. - At the first committee meeting, the department chair shall explain tenure policies and procedures and provide a copy of each candidate's tenure professional portfolio to the assembled committee (tenured faculty). - O Based on data provided in the professional portfolio; by the department head, alumni, current students, and non-tenured colleagues; and from personal observation of the candidate's performance in relevant areas (see 3.4.1), the tenured faculty will review and evaluate each tenure candidate. - At a second meeting, held on or before October 31, the committee for tenure recommendation shall reconvene.
+The faculty member's contributions to the mission of the university shall be reviewed and evaluated by the tenured members of his or her department (who shall constitute the committee for tenure recommendation). - i.
 The committee for tenure recommendation shall then cast one secret ballot for each candidate to determine whether a recommendation for the granting of tenure will be made.
 Once cast, a ballot cannot be changed.
-Absentee ballots are valid if presented to the committee chair within the two days before the scheduled vote.
+Absentee ballots are valid if presented to the committee chair within the two days before the scheduled vote. - ii.
 After the votes have been cast, the ballots will be counted in the presence of the tenured members present with the results announced for each candidate as number for, number against, and number abstaining.
 A simple majority rule shall prevail.
-The results of all balloting will be maintained only in the faculty member's tenure file which shall be confidential.
+The results of all balloting (number for, number against, and number abstaining) will be maintained only in the faculty member's tenure file which shall be confidential.